Is a Financial Tsunami Building up?

 to people who invoke caution and sometimes border pessimism as a result of

-world is deriding WarrenBuffett for having lost a decade by underperforming and not investing in Tesla
+lifelong experiences and perhaps that’s the reason the world is deriding WarrenBuffett for having lost a decade by underperforming and not investing in Tesla

 and Amazon and all the 30 yr olds have seemingly outperformed by simply